Homemade Apple Pie

 • 2 Cups Flour Sifted

-• 1/8 Teaspoon Salt
+• 1/2 Teaspoon Salt

-• 2/3 Cup + 1 Tablespoon Shortening
+• 2/3 Cup plus 1 Tablespoon Shortening

-• 4 Tablespoons Water Cold
+• Approximately 4 Tablespoons Water or As Needed, Cold

 Instructions

-• Combine 2 cups flour and salt.
-With pastry blender, cut in shortening.
-Add water, 1 tablespoon at a time.
+• Add water, 1 tablespoon at a time.
 Mix after each addition until particles resemble the size of small peas.
-Gather into a ball.
-Divide in half.
-Roll out or place in refrigerator until needed.

 Related Recipes: